Research Degree Application Checklist

 If you are applying to a Doctoral Training Centre or advertised funded PhD project, please follow the application guidance and check the eligibility criteria linked to directly from those web pages.

-If you are seeking to apply for to register to submit for a PhD by Published Work, please follow the link for more information.
+If you are seeking to apply for a PhD by Published Work, please follow the link for more information.

 If you have a scholarship (or are applying for a scholarship), or if you have the finances to self-fund your PhD studies, please follow the steps below.

 1. Identify a research topic and potential academic staff to supervise your project

 Before beginning your search for a potential supervisor, you should read more about the research expertise in the School of Life Sciences.
 This will give you an overview of the areas in which it is possible for you to undertake a PhD or MSc by research.
 When you feel confident that you can contribute to the research carried out within the School, you can then begin your search for a supervisor.
 Browse the research areas and identify potential supervisors in the area(s) that are of interest to you.
 The academic staff in the School welcome enquiries from potential research students, so you are advised to contact them directly.
 Send your research proposal or explain that you would like to discuss possible research projects with them and detail how you plan to fund your studies.